 The following is a list of all the materials that should be uploaded to complete the on-line application.
 We will not begin to consider your application until ALL the materials have been received.
 We are not always able to send you a letter indicating whether your application is complete or not; therefore, it is the responsibility of the applicant to ensure all their documents have been uploaded and can view their application status on-line.

-There is a non-refundable application fee of $100 CAN for each application to a program.
+There is a non-refundable application fee of $132.90 CAD for each application to a program.
 The application fee must be paid using a MasterCard or Visa credit card.

-Applicants to the M.Sc. program who obtained their undergraduate degree outside Canada MUST take the GRE general test and request the Educational Testing Service to report your scores directly to the School.
-We require a minimum of 700/800 in the quantitative section, and 3.5 in the written section.
-Results must be forwarded by the testing agency to McGill University (code 0935).
+Applicants to the M.Sc. program who obtained their undergraduate degree outside Canada can OPTIONALLY take the GRE general test and request the Educational Testing Service to report their scores directly to the School.
+Use the code 0935 to directly forward the test scores to McGill University from ETS..

 Applicants to the Ph.D. program are not required to take the GRE general test.
 However, we strongly suggest that applicants who obtained their Masters degree outside Canada take the GRE general test as it will be very helpful to the Ph.D.
 Committee in the evaluation process, and these applicants MUST take the GRE general test if they want to be considered for a scholarship from McGill.